se-panfilov/anarchy-engine/apps/showcases-desktop/legal/EULA.md

 ## 10. Term & Termination

 This EULA is effective until terminated.
 It terminates automatically if you materially breach it.
 Upon termination, cease use and uninstall the Software.
-Sections intended to survive (Ownership, OSS, Disclaimers, Liability, Governing Law) shall survive.
+Sections intended to survive (Ownership, Third-Party Components, Disclaimers, Liability, Governing Law) shall survive.

 ## 11. Disclaimer of Warranties